aamotz001/Professional-Athlete-Career-Lifetimes/README.md

       * Bias is a constant value added to the input to influence the final decision, typically labelled as w0.
       * A net summary function that aggregates all weighted inputs, a weighted summation.
     * The neural network model that we will be creating will most likely not be linearly separable.
+* Changes in Model Choice between Segment 2 and 3
+  * There was not a change in the model choice between segment 2 and 3.
+In segment 2, we had made a neural network model only using the NHL clean dataset.
+However, in segment 3, we have added more variables and included all of the sports.
+The additional variables are the positions of each sport used by One-Hot Encoder.
+* Current accuracy score: 22%

 ### Dashboard